kanboard/documentation/source/plugins/hooks.rst

 Template Hooks
 --------------

-Template hooks allow to add new content in existing templates.
+Template hooks allow additional content in existing templates.

 Example to add new content in the dashboard sidebar: